 MP for Ellesmere Port and Bromborough

-Justin Madders is a Labour (Co-op) MP for Ellesmere Port and Bromborough, first elected in 2015.
-He serves on the Business and Trade Committee and its sub-committee on Economic Security, Arms and Export Controls, and previously held a Government role in the Department for Business and Trade.
-He has a record of high attendance and generally voting with his party, alongside roles in opposition and government over the years.
+Justin Madders is Labour (Co-op) MP for Ellesmere Port and Bromborough, first elected in 2015.
+He currently serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, having previously held government and shadow roles, including a period as Parliamentary Under-Secretary of State for Business and Trade (2024–2025).
+Throughout his parliamentary career he has occupied roles focused on employment rights and health.

-Has three declared financial interests: two miscellaneous entries and one entry relating to visits outside the UK.
+Declared financial interests include three items: two miscellaneous entries and one entry relating to visits outside the UK.

 Generated 21 February 2026